nittanygeek/blendernet_addon/README.md

-# BlenderNet Addon
+# BlenderNet Add-on

-This addon is for integration to the BlenderNet services, to include packaging your .blend resources, uploadig to the Blendernet servers, checking job queues, etc.
+This addon is for integration to the BlenderNet services at https://blendernet.com, to include packaging your .blend resources, uploadig to the Blendernet servers, checking job queues, etc.

 ## Installation